 The Shannon Advocacy Medal was established to recognize individuals who have made significant contributions to the fire loss problem through advocacy.
 The honor was named after former NFPA president James M. Shannon, who concluded his 12-year tenure in June 2014 with an exceptional record of advocacy to reduce fire loss.

 Call for nominations

-NFPA has announced Paul D. Martin, retired Deputy State Fire Administrator with the New York State Division of Homeland Security and Emergency Service’s Office of Fire Prevention and Control, as the winner of the 2019 James M. Shannon Advocacy Medal.
-Martin has been awarded this year’s medal for his dedication and career-long commitment to fire safety.
+NFPA has announced James D. Ford, Jr., retired deputy chief and current director of community risk reduction (CRR) for Cave Creek, Arizona, as the winner of the 2022 James M. Shannon Advocacy Medal.
+Ford has been awarded this year’s medal for his dedication and career-long commitment to fire safety.